Greece Moments Greece Moments

 Temple of Athena at the Delphi Oracle

-On the plateau we pass the large village of Desfina (tavern tip: O Platanos) and the historic town of Distomo (Massacre of Distomo) can be reached in a good 30 minutes to the holy Monastery of Hosios Lukas.
-The complex at the foot of the imposing Parnassus Mountains was founded as early as the 10th century by the monk Luke of Styria, who was said to have clairvoyant abilities.
+On the plateau, the route passes the large village of Desfina (tavern tip: O Platanos) and the historic town of Distomo (Distomo Massacre), taking about 30 minutes to reach the holy Hosios Lukas Monastery.
+The complex at the foot of the imposing Parnassus Mountains was founded as early as the 10th century by the monk Lukas of Steiris, who was said to possess clairvoyant abilities.

 Parnassos Griechenland Ski Zentrum

-Since 1990, Hosios Lukas has been a UNESCO World Heritage Site and lists after Daphne near Athens and Nea Moni on Chios Island, to the most important Byzantine monasteries.
-The Katholikon is unusually connected to another church, the walls are made of bricks and partly of ancient marble blocks, which probably come from the nearby oracle of Delphi.
+Hosios Lukas has been a UNESCO World Heritage Site since 1990 and, along with Daphne near Athens and Nea Moni on Chios, is one of the most significant Byzantine monasteries.
+The katholikon is unusually connected to another church; the walls are made of bricks and, in part, of ancient marble blocks that likely originate from the nearby Oracle of Delphi.

 Livadia Waterfalls and Springs